 Michael J. Wasylenko

-Michael Wasylenko is a Maxwell Advisory Board Professor of Economics and a Senior Research Associate at the Center for Policy Research.
+Michael Wasylenko is a Maxwell Advisory Board Professor of Economics and a Senior Research Associate in the Center for Policy Research.
 He specializes in public finance issues and has published extensively on state and local finance, firm location, tax

 incentives, and population decentralization within metropolitan areas.
 Wasylenko co-authored Foreign Investment in the

 United States: Issues, Magnitudes, and Location Choice of New Manufacturing

 Plants, 1978 to 1987, and is author or co-author of over 70 journal articles, book chapters, technical papers, and invited reviews.
 He has worked on fiscal policy in a number of states, including Arizona, Minnesota, Nebraska, New Jersey, Ohio, Pennsylvania,

 and most recently Connecticut.
 He has also worked internationally, including in Egypt, Hungary, Jamaica, Jordan, Kenya, the Philippines, South Africa, and Thailand.
 Michael received his Ph.D. in economics from Syracuse University in 1975.